Ohio Osteopathic Association Awards

-The Ohio Osteopathic Association has established five awards to recognize individuals who have made a significant contribution to the osteopathic profession.
+The Ohio Osteopathic Association has established an awards program to recognize individuals who have made a significant contribution to the osteopathic profession.
 View the award nomination procedures (PDF) here.
+The deadline to submit nominations is February 15.

 Distinguished Service Award